-Configure an OAuth Scope Rule
+Configure an OAuth Scope rule

-- 1. Enter the Scope you want to match to values returned from the Access Validator. - → Info: This is one scope requirement in the set of scopes associated with the access token. - 2.
+- 1. Select the Scope you want to match to values returned from the access token. - Info: This is one scope requirement in the set of scopes associated with the access token. - 2.
 Select Negate if when a match is found, access is not allowed. - 3.
-Click SAVE.
+Optional: If you want to use a customized error response template, click Show Advanced and provide the Error Response Template File and Error Response Content Type values. - 4.
+Click Save.

-OAuth Rule Advanced Fields
+OAuth Rule advanced fields

-You can customize an error message to display as part of the default oauth.error.json error page rendered in the enduser's browser if Rule evaluation fails for an OAuth-type Rule--OAuth Attribute Value, OAuth Groovy Script, and OAuth Scope.
+You can customize an error message to display as part of the default oauth error json error page rendered in the enduser's browser if Rule evaluation fails for an OAuth-type Rule--OAuth Attribute Value, OAuth Groovy Script, and OAuth Scope.
 This page is among the templates you can modify with your own branding or other information (see Customize User-Facing Pages).